Certified Public Accountant Act

 6. Use the title of CPA to act as a guarantor in matters beyond the scope of CPA services.

-7. Purchase real or personal property under his or her management as a CPA.
+7. Purchase real or personal property under their management as a CPA.

 8. Solicit, agree to accept, or accept unlawful benefit or compensation.